When someone drives past your dealership, all they see is all the

 building, payroll, utilities, insurance.
 When enough of

-departments can cover those expenses on their own, and
+can cover those expenses on their own, and that's when

 The other thing: that customer called

-enough to keep coming back.
-That trust is what keeps the
+to keep coming back.
+That trust is what keeps the flywheel

 Next, we'll look at how the sales, parts, and service departments